| More Information on this item |

 A comment on this problem: The diagonal cross was a popular theme (when this problem was composed).
 This is a light setting, but there are not very many different mates in response to different defensive attempts.

-Created on: March 10, 1997.
-Last modified on: March 17, 1997.
+WWW page created: March 10, 1997.
+Last modified: March 17, 1997.